 What is a Deferred Compensation Plan?

-A deferred compensation plan is an arrangement whereby an executive or owner defers some portion of their current income until a specified future date.
+A Nonqualified Deferred Compensation Plan (NQDC) is an arrangement whereby an executive or owner defers some portion of their current income until a specified future date.
 Wages earned in one period are actually paid at a later date.
 The employer can also make contributions into the plan and apply a vesting schedule to increase the retention aspect of the plan.

 Earning on the deferred amounts can be tied to the performance of specific mutual funds, credited at a fix rate of return or tied to an index.

-The amounts deferred will not be taxable to the executive until time of payout.
+The amounts deferred and earnings will not be taxable to the executive until time of payout.
 At time of payout the company will receive the compensation deduction for payments made.

 The advantages of a nonqualified plan are: